My Big Love

-My Big Love is a 2008 Philippine romantic comedy film directed by Jade Castro as well as written by Michiko Yamamoto and Theodore Boborol.
-Starring Sam Milby and Toni Gonzaga together with Prinsesa ng Banyera lead actress Kristine Hermosa.
+My Big Love is a 2008 Philippine romantic comedy film directed by Jade Castro and written by Michiko Yamamoto and Theodore Boborol from a story developed by Henry King Quitain and Theresa de Guzman.
+The film stars Sam Milby and Toni Gonzaga, together with Kristine Hermosa.
 This is the third film to feature Milby and Gonzaga after You Are the One (2006) and You Got Me!
 (2007).

 Plot

-The story follows Macky (Sam Milby), an obese pastry chef whose physical transformation from weight loss catches the attention of his dream girl, Niña (Kristine Hermosa), and his personal trainer, Aira (Toni Gonzaga), causing a love triangle to develop.
+The story follows Macky, an obese pastry chef whose physical transformation from weight loss catches the attention of his dream girl, Niña, and his personal trainer, Aira, causing a love triangle to develop.